-Each natural ground stability hazard GIS layer is rated on an A - E classification (representing increasing hazard).
-The soluble rocks layer has a NULL category for areas where rocks or soils that contribute to these specific hazards are not thought to occur.
+Each natural ground stability hazard GIS layer is rated on an A-E classification (representing increasing hazard).
 For each layer, a brief description of the hazard is provided for each hazard level.
 These descriptions are shown in Appendix 1.

 To produce the GeoSure natural ground stability data layers, the assessment of hazard is made by: